 Methods Seminar 2019

-The CHE Methods Seminar will be taught in Spring 2017 by Professor Lynn Keller as Environmental Studies 922.
-During the spring semester of 2017, as in the past, the seminar will meet on Tuesday evenings from 5:30-8:00 pm in 202 Bradley Memorial.
+The CHE Methods Seminar will be taught in Spring 2019 by Larry Nesper as Environmental Studies 922.
+As in the past, the seminar will meet on Tuesday evenings from 5:30-8:00 PM in 202 Bradley Memorial.
 Assignments and readings will be designed to cultivate research skills and methods to help students think about different disciplinary approaches to studying environmental change as it related to human culture across the full sweep of human time.
 Guest CHE faculty from multiple disciplines will assign readings and lead parts of the seminar.
-Students will be required to design an interdisciplinary course syllabus.
-The culminating interdisciplinary projects will be related climate change, the focus of this year's CHE Placed-Based Workshop.